EMalley/wall-it/README.md

 **Wall_it Financing**
- please click [here](https://github.com/EMalley/wall-it/graphs/contributors) for an more insight to my contribution to this project
+ please click [here](https://github.com/EMalley/wall-it/graphs/contributors) for more insight to my contribution to this project

 # Summary